 RYA Yachtmaster Ocean: proving that you have the knowledge and experience to skipper a yacht on passages of any length in all parts of the world

-The RYA Yachtmaster Offshore exam is similar to the Coastal exam in terms of syllabus but you will be getting more complex tasks.
-If you are tested for example on anchoring skills, you will typically have to do this using sails only during the Offshore (Sail) exam, while the coastal candidate will be allowed to use engine to do the same.
-Similar, most of the navigation exercises will have to be done without GPS on the Offshore exam, while the coastal candidate will be allowed to use GPS most of the time.
+The RYA Yachtmaster Offshore exam is similar to the Coastal exam in terms of syllabus, but you will be getting more complex tasks.
+If you are tested for example on anchoring skills, you will typically have to do this using sails only during the Offshore (Sail) exam, while the coastal candidate will be allowed to use the engine to do the same.
+Similarly, most of the navigation exercises will have to be done without GPS on the Offshore exam, while the coastal candidate will be allowed to use GPS most of the time.

 The RYA Yachtmaster Ocean is the highest certification level at RYA.
 There is no practical exam, only oral and written, but don’t be dismayed.
-You will be tested whether you can skipper a boat on passages of any lengths in any part of the world without using GPS for position fixing.
+You will be tested on whether you can skipper a boat on passages of any length in any part of the world without using GPS for position fixing.
 You will have to master the art of celestial navigation, complete a passage of over 600 NM miles and know worldwide meteorology inside out.
 The qualifying passage should be documented thoroughly with things including passage planning and preparation of the passage, pilotage, navigational plan & records, checking the material condition of the yacht and her equipment, watch system, consumables, weather forecasting etc.